roguehistory/Hist_Digh3814/content/en/week/3/instructions.md

 ### Goals for this week

-- TODO
-- TODO
-- TODO
-- TODO
+- Continue the Graveyard Project
+- Develop a webmap of the site
+- Explore the connections between what you are doing and what you are reading: graveyards are emotional spaces

 ### Listen